Don Gonyea

 Don Gonyea (/ˈɡɒnjeɪ/; born 1956) is an American journalist.
-He is the national political correspondent for National Public Radio's All Things Considered, Morning Edition, Weekend Edition, and Here and Now programs.
+He is a former national political correspondent for National Public Radio's All Things Considered, Morning Edition, Weekend Edition, and Here and Now programs.

 Education and career

 Gonyea is a 1978 graduate of Michigan State University, where he worked for the public television station, WKAR-TV.

 Gonyea began working for NPR in 1986, reporting on the automobile industry and labor issues in Detroit.

-He was part of the team that in 2000 won the Peabody Award for a series called Lost & Found Sound.
+He was part of the team that in 2000 won the Peabody Award for a series called "Lost & Found Sound".

 He was awarded the 2013 WKAR Public Media Master Award by the MSU College of Communication Arts and Sciences.

+Gonyea took a buyout and left NPR in May 2026.
+His last evening hosting All Things Considered was July 12, 2026.